AsleepCoffee/General-Notes/Processes and architecture/The Stack.md

  After a POP operation, the ESP value is incremended, in x86 by 4 or in x64 by 8.
 Note that the data is not deleted (or zeroed), it is just able to be overwritten now by another instuction.

+## Stack frames

+The Stack consists of logical stack frames (portions/areas of the Stack), that are PUSHed when calling a function and POPped when returning a value.

+Functions contain components:

+prologue: prepares the stack to be used (like a book mark in a book)

+epilogue: When the function has finished, this resets the stack to the prologue settings.

+When a subroutine starts (function, procedure) a stack frame is created and assigned to the current ESP location (top of the stack).
+Allows the subroutine to operatre independently in its own location in the stack

+When subroutine ends 2 things happen:

+- program receives the parameters passed from the subroutine
+- the Instruction pointer (EIP) is reset to the location at the time of the initial call

+i.e stack frame keeps track of the location where each sub routine should return the control when it terminates.